-- 37. But none of these purported reasons are credible bases for Defendants' denial of Plaintiff's claim. - 38.
-First, as described above, in the context of COVID-19 and/or the Closure Order, there was a suspension of operations caused by "physical loss of or damage caused by or resulting from" a "Covered Cause of Loss" to property at a scheduled premise.
+39. None of these purported reasons are true bases for Defendants' denial of Plaintiff's claim.

+40. First, as described above, in the context of COVID-19 and the Closure Orders, there was a suspension of operations caused by "physical loss or damage caused by or resulting from"

+a "Covered Cause of Loss" to property at a scheduled premise.